 While you become clear on what behaviors will be punished, don't forget to reward good behaviors.
 Don't underestimate the positive effect that your praise can have — discipline is not just about punishment but also about recognizing good behavior.
-For example, saying "I'm proud of you for sharing your toys at playgroup" is usually more effective than punishing a child for the opposite behavior — not sharing.
-And be specific when doling out praise; don't just say, "Good job!"
+For example, saying "I'm proud of you for sharing your toys at playgroup" is usually more effective than punishing a child who didn't share.
+And be specific when giving praise rather than just saying "Good job!"

 If your child continues an unacceptable behavior no matter what you do, try making a chart with a box for each day of the week.
-Decide how many times your child can misbehave before a punishment kicks in or how long the proper behavior must be displayed before it is rewarded.
+Decide how many times your child can misbehave before a punishment kicks in or how long the proper behavior must be seen before it is rewarded.
 Post the chart on the refrigerator and then track the good and unacceptable behaviors every day.
 This will give your child (and you) a concrete look at how it's going.
 Once this begins to work, praise your child for learning to control misbehavior and, especially, for overcoming any stubborn problem.
-Rewards and consequences should be given on a daily basis.
-Long-term consequences have little effect.

 Timeouts also can work well for kids at this age.
-Establish a suitable timeout place that's free of distractions and will force your child to think about how he or she has behaved.
-Remember, getting sent to your room doesn't have an impact if a computer, TV, and video games are there.
+Pick a suitable timeout place that's free of distractions so your child will have time to think about how he or she has behaved.
+Remember, getting sent to your room isn't effective if a computer, TV, or games are there.

-Don't forget to consider the length of time that will best suit your child.
+Be sure to consider the length of time that will work best for your child.
 Experts say 1 minute for each year of age is a good rule of thumb; others recommend using the timeout until the child is calmed down (to teach self-regulation).

 It's important to tell kids what the right thing to do is, not just to say what the wrong thing is.
 For example, instead of saying "Don't jump on the couch," try "Please sit on the furniture and put your feet on the floor."